DBSE-teaching/isee2019-Sky-Net/docs/_posts/2019-06-25-fourth-post.md

   <li><p style="font-family:Times;font-size:110%;text-align:justify"><b>Acceptance Testing</b> - Testing is carried out by a user for the entire functionality of the application or module.</p></li></ul>

-<p style="font-family:Times;font-size:110%;text-align:justify">Here unit testing can be classified under White box testing and other testing techniques(system testing, system integration testing, acceptance testing)can be classified under black box testing.</p>
+<p style="font-family:Times;font-size:110%;text-align:justify">Here, unit testing is classified under White box testing and other testing techniques(system testing, system integration testing, acceptance testing)are classified under black box testing.</p>

 ## White box Testing

 ![Deadline image]({{site.baseurl}}/images/whiteboxflow.PNG "Img 1"){:height="80%" width="80%" align="centre"}

 <p style="font-family:Times;font-size:110%;text-align:justify">This method of testing is from the developers' point of view.
-It enables him to check the flow of control of the line of codes through various loops and code structures.
-For the developers to use this method, they can follow these two simple steps-</p>
+It enables the developer to check the flow of control of the line of codes through various loops and code structures.
+For the developers to use this method, they can follow the below two simple steps-</p>

 <ul>
   <li><p style="font-family:Times;font-size:110%;text-align:justify">First to get the complete working knowledge of the written code. </p></li>
-  <li><p style="font-family:Times;font-size:110%;text-align:justify">To select the most suitable coverage technique, applicable to the written code.</p></li></ul>
+  <li><p style="font-family:Times;font-size:110%;text-align:justify">To select the most suitable coverage technique, that is applicable to the written code.</p></li></ul>

 ### White Box Testing Techniques